chris-townsend/project-three/README.md

 ### Further Testing
 #
 Throughout building my Python project, I had to do various tests to ensure my functions and variables were working and linking up correctly.
-Below are some screenshots of some tests carried out.

 ![Test random_word function](./readme-content/images/test-random-word.webp)

-The above screenshot shows me testing if a new random word will appear after the next one.
+The above screenshot shows me testing if a new random word will appear each time I print the function.
 I have used a print statement to check this.
 The words are randomly selected from words.py and the random module has been added at the top of the run.py file.
 In the end, I didn't end up using this randomword function but it allowed me to test weather the random word is being generated correctly.

 -   The Website was tested on Google Chrome, Internet Explorer and Microsoft Edge.
 -   A large amount of testing was done to ensure that everything was linking correctly.